BLUE HORIZON 1261

 "How much time do you spend out in space?"
 Connie asked.

 "Well, the business is new, so we've not yet launched on our first delivery," Merlin began, "but a typical voyage should typically take three or four weeks, depending upon the distance involved crossing to specific locations across the Planetary Alignment; some could take longer.
-I will be giving the crew three days of shore leave every time we land, excepting for deliveries made from place to place within a single planet's atmosphere.
-Salaries will be paid per voyage into each person's account, with a hardcopy voucher passed out to everyone as they disembark."
+I will be giving the crew three days of shore leave every time we land, excepting for deliveries made from site to site within a single planet's atmosphere.
+Salaries will be paid per voyage into each person's account."

 "That sounds good," the woman replied with a nod.
 "Are there any other humans in your crew, or are they all lupine?"